sequenceiq/slider/src/site/markdown/specification/cli-actions.md

        let e = hoya-app-instances(YARN, clustername, user)
        e.toString() in STDOUT'

-## Action: monitor

-(This is still a work in progress.
-The goal is to be able to monitor the health of a cluster by blocking while HDFS or accumulo is live).
-It may not be supported in Hoya 1.x

-#### Preconditions

-#### Postconditions

 ## Action: emergency-force-kill

 This is an administration operation added while implementing security in